WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 macOS: "/Applications/Bitcoin-Qt.app/Contents/MacOS/Bitcoin-Qt" -regtest
 Linux:
 ```
-3. Go to Bitcoin Core data directory.
+3. Go to Bitcoin Knots data directory.
 If the directory is missing run core bitcoin-qt, then quit immediately.
 In this way the data directory and the config files will be generated.
 ```
 Windows: %APPDATA%\Bitcoin\
 macOS: $HOME/Library/Application Support/Bitcoin/